 Lots to see at Toronto Bicycle Show

-There is definitely a lot to see, but I would see it feels more like a last year’s models sales show than a place where you get to see all the latest and the greatest developments in cycling.
+There is definitely a lot to see, but I would say it feels more like a last year’s models sales show than a place where you get to see all the latest and the greatest developments in cycling.
 I am not talking about a new frame that is slightly stiffer than others, but about all the developments that are happening in the world of cycling.
 I guess I am just more wearing an urban-city-cycling-livable-city-bike-as-transportation hat than a road or gravel bike hat.

 Large Amounts of Bicycles on Sale in Toronto

 It was very much the same as the Montreal show a week before, but with larger amounts of bicycles available.
-Some retailers go all out, even running their own temporary network of cash registers connected to a central server to ring up all those sales.
+Some retailers go all out, even running their own temporary local computer network of cash registers connected to a central server to ring up all those sales.
 I think Gears had about 20 people at the 45 ft x 100 ft booth.
 There was lots of marked down clothing and temporary tent like changing rooms to try that new flashy jersey.